Arkansas family moves to New Mexico to support son’s gender transition

 “I think we did represent what our constituents wanted to see happen,” State Senator Dan Sullivan said after the bill was passed.

-Sullivan and the other supporters claimed the measure was all about keeping kids safe.
+Sullivan and the law’s other supporters claimed the measure was all about keeping kids safe.

 “It will protect them and make whatever decisions are best for them as they reach the age of maturity,” he said.